Do I need a special handset in order to connect to the Boost network?

 Boost offers many different unlimited prepaid plans at different prices so you can buy what you can afford.
 For many, shelling out $40 per month, in advance is a cost they would rather not incur.
 Some get paid weekly and can’t afford to pay for an entire month all at once.
 For these people, Boost’s 7 day / $10 plan offer great coverage and a more affordable payment schedule.

 - Great promotions:

 Keep your eyes peeled on the plan list above.
 Boost regularly have promotions including regular double data and 50% off first month deals.

 - Focused on youth marketing:

-Boost focus on the ‘Young’ and ‘Active’ segment, sponsoring a number of cool music events and Ultimate Fighters as celebrity endorsements.
+Boost focus on the ‘Young’ and ‘Active’ segment, sponsoring a number of cool music events and action sports athletes.
 Don’t be fooled, however.
 Even if you don’t meet the description of the marketing and you are an 80 year old grandmother, you can still get the benefit of access to the Telstra 4G network and Boost’s amazing $40 Unlimited with Boost.

 - All plans have a 28 day expiry: